monitoringartist/dockbix-agent-xxl/README.md

 Ubuntu users need also `-v /var/run:/var/run`.

-Tested on CoreOS, RHEL, CentOS, Ubuntu, Debian, Boot2docker.
+Tested on CoreOS, RHEL, CentOS, Ubuntu, Debian, Boot2docker, Photon OS.

 Please donate to author, so he can continue to publish other awesome projects for free: